-Sunrise Bank customers to get 10% discount at Apollo Hospitals in India

-Sunrise Bank has entered into an agreement with India-based Indraprastha Apollo Hospitals to provide high-quality medical services and health facilities to all customers of the bank.
+Sunrise Bank customers to get 10% discount at Apollo Hospitals in India into an agreement with India-based Indraprastha Apollo Hospitals to provide high-quality medical services and health facilities to all customers of the bank.
 As per the agreement, all customers of Sunrise Bank, including their relatives, will get a maximum 10% discount on various services provided by Apollo Hospitals throughout India.